Suicides and suicide attempts

 Emergency room visits for self-harm remained stable in 2024, with high rates among young girls and women

-In 2024, 77,041 emergency room visits for self-harm, including suicide attempts and self-mutilation, were recorded in France (mainland France + overseas departments and regions excluding Provence-Alpes-Côte d’Azur and Corsica), remaining stable compared to 2023.
-Emergency room visits for self-harm accounted for 4.5‰ of emergency department activity (stable compared to 2023).
+In 2024, 77,041 emergency department visits for self-harm—including suicide attempts and self-mutilation—were recorded in France (mainland France plus overseas departments and regions, excluding Provence-Alpes-Côte d’Azur and Corsica), a figure stable compared to 2023.
+Emergency department visits for self-harm accounted for 4.5 ‰ of total emergency department activity (stable compared to 2023).

-Among visits for self-harm, nearly two out of three involved women.
+Among visits due to self-harm, nearly two out of three involved women.
 Across all age groups and for both genders, no significant changes were observed over the past three years.
-Among women, the 11–17 and 18–24 age groups had the highest shares of activity for self-harm (17.8‰ and 14.1‰, respectively).
-Among men, the 18–24 and 25–44 age groups had the highest rates of activity (5.2‰ and 4.6‰, respectively).
+Among women, the 11–17 and 18–24 age groups had the highest shares of visits due to self-harm (17.8‰ and 14.1‰, respectively).
+Among men, the 18–24 and 25–44 age groups had the highest rates of hospitalizations for self-harm (5.2‰ and 4.6‰, respectively).

-Hospitalizations for self-harm on the rise in 2024, most pronounced among girls and women aged 11–24
+Hospitalizations for self-harm on the rise in 2024, with a more pronounced increase among girls and women aged 11–24

 The number of hospitalizations for self-harm (HGAI), including suicide attempts and self-mutilation, in France (mainland France + overseas departments and regions) continued to rise in 2024, with 97,302 hospitalizations recorded (+7% compared to 2023).
 This figure corresponded to a standardized rate of 142 hospitalizations per 100,000 inhabitants (+6% compared to 2023).
 The observed increase affected both genders (+7% among women and +5% among men).

-Nearly two out of three HGAI cases involved women.
-Among women, the highest rates were observed among those aged 11–17 and 18–24 (674 and 424 hospitalizations per 100,000 women, respectively), significantly higher than in other age groups.
+Nearly 2 out of 3 hospitalizations involved women.
+Among women, the highest rates were observed in the 11–17 and 18–24 age groups (674 and 424 hospitalizations per 100,000 women, respectively), which were significantly higher than in other age groups.
 Among men, those aged 18–24 and 25–44 had the highest hospitalization rates (166 and 152 hospitalizations per 100,000 men, respectively).
-Analysis of trends over the past five years indicates a need for increased vigilance regarding young people, whose rate has been rising steadily since the COVID-19 health crisis.
+An analysis of trends over the past five years highlights the need for increased vigilance regarding young people, whose hospitalization rate has been rising steadily since the COVID-19 health crisis.

 The number of suicide deaths in France (mainland France + overseas departments and regions) remained relatively stable in 2023, with 8,848 deaths recorded.
-This figure corresponded to a standardized rate of 13 deaths per 100,000 inhabitants (a 4% decrease compared to 2022).
-Over the past five years, standardized suicide death rates remained generally stable at the national level for both sexes.
+This figure corresponded to a standardized rate of 13 deaths per 100,000 inhabitants (down 4% from 2022).
+Over the past five years, standardized suicide death rates have remained generally stable nationwide for both sexes.

-More than 3% of 17-year-olds reported having attempted suicide resulting in hospitalization at some point in their lives
+More than 3% of 17-year-olds reported having made a suicide attempt that resulted in hospitalization at some point in their lives

-In 2022, according to the results of the Escapad survey, 3.3% of 17-year-olds reported having attempted suicide at some point in their lives, resulting in hospitalization.
-Nearly one in five young people reported having thought about suicide at least once in the 12 months preceding the survey.
-This phenomenon, which is highly gender-specific, affects girls twice as often as boys (24.0% versus 12.3%).
+In 2022, according to the results of the Escapad survey, 3.3% of 17-year-olds reported having made a suicide attempt at some point in their lives that required hospitalization.
+Nearly one in five young people reported having thought about suicide at least once in the 12 months leading up to the survey.
+This phenomenon, which is strongly gender-specific, affects girls twice as often as boys (24.0% versus 12.3%).

-1 in 5 young people report having thought about suicide at least once
+1 in 5 adolescents reports having thought about suicide at least once

 Suicidal behaviors are strongly associated with a high risk of depression.
 There is a strong link between suicide attempts and the use of psychoactive substances, particularly the use of illicit substances other than cannabis among boys and daily tobacco use among girls.